Christian Lee Hutson

 Christian Lee Hutson (born November 5, 1990) is an American singer, musician and songwriter.
-He began his career as a member of The Driftwood Singers, before signing to ANTI‐ as a solo artist in 2019.
-Hutson has since released two full-length albums: Beginners (2020) and Quitters (2022).
-Both records were co-produced by his friend and fellow musician, Phoebe Bridgers.
+He began his career as a member of The Driftwood Singers, before signing to ANTI- as a solo artist in 2019.
+Hutson has since released three full-length albums: Beginners (2020), Quitters (2022) and Paradise Pop.
+10 (2024).
+These records were co-produced by his friend and fellow musician, Phoebe Bridgers.

 In addition to his collaborations with Bridgers, Hutson is known for co-writing and performing songs with Samia, Marshall Vore, Whitmer Thomas, Conor Oberst and Ethan Gruska.

 Early life

 Hutson was born in Kansas City, Missouri on November 5, 1990.
 He relocated to Los Angeles, California at the age of five; shortly after his mother remarried.
 According to a 2020 Under The Radar profile, Hutson attended a fundamentalist Christian elementary school.

 Hutson began playing guitar at the age of 12; the first song that he learned to play was Elizabeth Cotten’s ‘Freight Train’.
 His earliest attempts at songwriting were influenced by vintage country records housed within his father’s record collection, including those released by Hank Williams.

 As a teenager, Hutson enjoyed the music of John Prine, Bright Eyes and Elliott Smith.
 He ultimately dropped out of high school to pursue a musical career – a decision that was not supported by his parents.
 Hutson’s adolescent experiences later inspired the lyrics of ‘Northsiders’ and ‘Seven Lakes’, which are included on the 2020 album Beginners.